oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 ### Extensions

-+ **siemconfig**: The bash script /scripts/initialconfig.sh is exectuted on the SIEM VM with the Linux custom script extension.
++ **siemconfig**: The bash script /scripts/initialconfig.sh is executed on the SIEM VM with the Linux custom script extension.
 This script creates a cron job to run /scripts/siemconfig.sh after reboot (NOT YET IMPLEMENTED).
 Staggering the scripts this way avoids CSE extension timeouts.
 + **BGInfo**: The **BGInfo** extension is applied to all VMs.
 + **Antimalware**: The **iaaSAntimalware** extension is applied to all VMs with basic scheduled scan and exclusion settings.